muhammadfirly/muhammadfirly/README.md

 - 🎓 Current Focus: Leveling up as an Informatics Engineering student.

-- 🛍️ Side Quest: I run an online store at lynk id (Check it out!).
+- 🛍️ Side Quest: I run an online store at lynk id (https://lynk.id/lystoredp).

 - 💬 Mentorship: Looking for guidance in the art of PHP development?
 I'm always down to help out and share what I know.